9403 Kenwood Rd. C-111

 ASAP uses the American Society of Addiction Medicine Criteria (ASAM) to determine the appropriate level of care your child may need.
 All recommendations are reviewed by our psychologist, Dr. Baum, who is also our clinical director.
 The court system, schools, insurance companies, and other facilities have fully accepted our reports.
 We understand taking this first step is often a terrifying and extremely difficult decision for a parent.
 We are here to guide you through each step of the process.

-Parents can either call or fill out the “contact us” form that appears on each page of the website.
-From there an ASAP intake professional will complete an Intake Form with you.
+Parents can either call 513.792.1272 or fill out the “contact us” form that appears on each page of the website.
+From there an ASAP professional will complete an Intake with you.
+He or she will ask you about the problem your child is having and will obtain basic information like your address, phone numbers, and your child's date of birth.
+It is also helpful to have your insurance card with you if you would like us to check on your benefits.
 Once the Intake is complete, a time will be set for the assessment.

 The ASAP assessment takes between an hour and a half and two hours.
-Regardless of the adolescent’s age, a parent or guardian must be present.
-You will meet with a licensed chemical dependency counselor, an expert who has many years of experience working with adolescents.
-These years of experience have helped ASAP’s counselors become quite adept in discerning the adolescent’s degree of honesty.
+Regardless of the adolescent's age, a parent or guardian must be present.
+You will meet with a licensed chemical dependency clinician, an expert who has many years of experience working with adolescents.
+These years of experience have helped ASAP’s clinicians become quite adept in discerning the adolescent's degree of honesty.

-The assessment will begin by a brief meeting with the clinician.
-At this time the parent will be asked to complete some paperwork as well as a Parent Assessment, while the adolescent is asked to complete 2 drug and alcohol self-tests.
+The assessment will begin with a brief meeting with the clinician.
+At this time, the parent will be asked to complete some paperwork as well as a Parent Assessment, while the adolescent is asked to complete a drug and alcohol self-questionnaire.
 When these tests are completed, the adolescent will meet with the clinician for a comprehensive interview.
 The clinician will determine whether or not a drug screen is needed.
-The counselor will review the information and invite the parent back into the room to share the results, and make recommendations if needed.
+The clinician will review the information and invite the parent back into the room to share the results and make recommendations if needed.

 Most insurance companies do not cover the cost of the assessment.
 Further information about the cost can be discussed with your intake specialist.